WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 ## The Missing Link: Identity

-At the point of writing this position paper (almost) all pieces of the specification are in place, except for a crucial one:
+As of the writing of this position paper, all pieces of the specification are in place except one:
 Identity (the so called "Party" entity mentioned in the previous section).

 Members of the COALA IP working group would like to actively participate in design-workshops of the Web of Trust working